COVID ebbing as R-value drops to below 1 in country, including Kerala and NE: Study | Health

 - India

-If R is lesser than 1, it means the number of newly infected people is lower than the number of infected people in the preceding period and the disease incidence is going down.
+If R is lesser than one, it means the number of newly infected people is lower than the number of infected people in the preceding period and the disease incidence is going down.

-The R-value of Kerala, which has the highest number of active cases in the country, is now below 1 after a gap of seven months, signaling a relief to authorities who have been struggling to bring down the injection levels in the state.
+The R-value of Kerala, which has the highest number of active cases in the country, is now below one, signalling a relief to authorities who have been struggling to bring down the infection levels in the state.

 The northeastern states seem to have finally come out of the second wave, Sinha said.